_

 “She is fabulous!”
 Genevieve Tudor (‘Sunday Folk’ BBC Radio Shropshire)

-“It is one thing to be admired by the Folk Establishment and a whole other matter to be taken into the hearts of the audiences, which Beck Siàn is.
+“It is one thing to be admired by the Folk Establishment and a whole other matter to be taken into the hearts of the audiences, which Beck Sian is.
 Everything about Beck tells you she is a star.”
-Bob Lines (St. Valentine’s Charity Folk Festival 2007)
+Bob Lines (St. Valentine’s Charity Folk Festival, U.K. 2007)

 “Her presentation is impeccable: between her songs she tells her story in her soft Australian accent, on equal terms with her audience.
 It’s like listening to a new friend.
 Her beautiful voice delivers her beautiful words wrapped in velvet: she captivates.”
-Tony Charnock (Topic Folk Club 2006)
+Tony Charnock (Topic Folk Club, U.K. 2006)

 “Her vocal range and haunting delivery raises the hairs on the back of your neck.”
 David Parker (The Beat International)